Hacksking/Hacksking/README.md

 - 👋 Hi, I’m @Hacksking
-- 👀 I’m interested in LEARNING ETHICAL HACKING
+- 👀 I’m am Learning To Code
-- 🌱 I’m currently learning TOOLS USES
+- 🌱 I’m Always Learning
-- 💞️ I’m looking to collaborate on NOTHING
+- 💞️ I’m looking to collaborate on Websites
 - 📫 How to reach me arblaster8@gmail.com

 <!---